apache/openwhisk-wskdeploy/docs/wskdeploy_packages.md

 ## Creating an OpenWhisk Package

 ### Start with a Package Manifest (YAML) file
-The wskdeploy utility mainly uses a single file, that uses a YAML syntax, called a "Package Manifest", to describe all the OpenWhisk components that make up your OpenWhisk Package including Actions, Triggers, Rules, etc.
+The ```wskdeploy``` utility mainly uses a single YAML file, called a "Package Manifest", to describe all the OpenWhisk components that make up your OpenWhisk Package including Actions, Triggers, Rules, etc.

+### Manifest

 The minimal manifest file would include only a package declaration, a version number and a license for the package:
 ```